asjian/MLPiazza/README.md

-Bayesian Classifier for Piazza Posts, with optimizations including stemming, synonyms, and named entity recognition
+Bayesian Classifier for Piazza Posts, with optimizations including stemming, bag of words, and named entity recognition